Care for and activation of communities

 100 Design Techniques for Condominium Communities

 The Group formulated the 100 Design Techniques for Condominium Communities (the “100 Design Techniques”) through an industry-academia joint research project with the graduate school of Japan Women’s University and reflects them in condominium product planning.

 The 100 Design Techniques organize plans and designs for revitalizing communities based on the results of surveys on the status of use of common areas in condominiums developed by the Group and surveys of livability satisfaction.

 The objective is to create comfortable communities where residents respect individual lifestyles of others and can support one another during emergencies such as in the event of a disaster.

-At the Shinjuku Nomura Building (where our headquarters and several Group companies locate, in Shinjuku-ku, Tokyo) and the Hamamatsucho Building (located in Minato-ku, Tokyo), the Group created community floors for the exclusive use by officers and employees of tenant businesses and the Group.
+At the Shinjuku Nomura Building (where our headquarters and several Group companies locate, in Shinjuku-ku, Tokyo) and the Hamamatsucho Building (located in Minato-ku, Tokyo), the Group created community floors for the exclusive use by officers and employees of tenant companies and the Group.

-The Group also holds social events for residents and tenants businesses, issues newsletters and engages in other initiatives to help customer communities function in a healthy manner over the long term after taking up occupancy.
+The Group also holds social events for residents and tenant companies, issues newsletters and engages in other initiatives to help customer communities function in a healthy manner over the long term after taking up occupancy.

 The Group distributes the Condominium Community Guide to management associations.
 The Guide is a pamphlet that includes know-how regarding community activities from planning to execution.